sygmaprotocol/sygma-sdk/README.md

 </details>
 With this addresses you can use our SDK with the `basic fee` setup.

-After that, you can watch the logs an see your funds being transfer from one of the networks to the other.
+After that, you can watch the logs and see your funds being transferred from one of the networks to the other.

 ## Checking the Examples folder